THE STORY OF THE

 And here is a representation of the First Stylized Superman Symbol.

-Below is the version that was used around 1940 when the Fleischer Studios began their cartoon shorts of Superman, as seen here with black in place of the typical yellow coloring in the negative space and surrounded by yellow, rather than red:
+Below is the version that was used around 1940 when the Fleischer Studios began their cartoon shorts of Superman, as seen here with black in place of the typical yellow coloring in the negative space and an outside border of yellow, rather than red:

 There were several versions of the symbol as it continued to be published.
-This cover by Paul Cassidy, published August 1940, was the first cover depiction of the next most popular version of the symbol (as Joe Shuster drew less and less cover figures and his "ghosts", like Fred Wray, John Sikela and Wayne Boring began to work more and further into their own style).
-This symbol had a bit larger "S" than is shown in most stories, but it is far more difficult to get a clear shot of the symbol on interiors, so this cover from Action #26 serves as the first cover appearance of this symbol.
+This cover by Paul Cassidy, published August 1940, was the first cover depiction of the next most popular version of the symbol.
+As Joe Shuster drew less and less cover figures and his "ghosts", like Fred Ray, John Sikela, Paul Cassidy, Leo Nowak, Ed Dobrokta and Wayne Boring began to work more and further into their own styles.
+John Sikela was known for his inking work on Superman's head and face, but drew many adventures signed as Joe Shuster.
+Fred Ray became well-known in his own right as a magnificent cover artist and Wayne Boring later became the main mechanism by which the property was wrested away from Siegel and Shuster - but that's another story.
+Below, this symbol had a bit larger "S" than is shown in most stories, but it is far more difficult to get a clear shot of the symbol on interiors, so this cover from Action #26 serves as the first cover appearance of this symbol.
 Superman #7 follows suit, but mixes up the colors!

 Click for detail of Action #26.